droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

    This should be long enough to finish previous benchmark.
    `10` (seconds) seems good for my case.
  * `--request-patterns-file` is the path to the pattern file.
- * `--default-host` is the host name of the target endpoint.
+ * `--default-hosts` is the list of host names of target endpoints.
-   If the given request pattern has its own `host`, this will be ignored.
+   By specifying multiple hosts as a comma-separated list, you can simulate load balancing.
  * `--default-port` is the port number of the target endpoint.
  * `--output-path` is the path to the result file.
    Statistics of all benchmarks is saved as a file at the location.